“all flourishing is mutual… We spill over into the world and the world spills over into us.”

 The Transpersonal model is an integrative, whole-person approach that draws on elements from different schools of psychological theory and research — as well as a person’s own lived experience — to foster psycho-spiritual well-being.

 Transpersonal Psychotherapy invites us to move from ego to eco-consciousness… to go beyond (trans) our individual stories (personal).
-In this way, we place our healing within a context of interdependence and collective liberation.
+In this way, we place our healing within a context of interdependence, relationality, and planetary flourishing.

-At the same time, Transpersonal Psychotherapy includes an invitation into embodiment, where our very lives are the vehicle for awakening and well-being.
+At the same time, Transpersonal Psychotherapy includes an invitation into our particular embodiment, where our very lives and identities are the vehicles for awakening and well-being.

 “We are not alone in our struggles, and never have been.
 Somos almas afines [We are related souls] and this interconnectedness is an unvoiced category of identity.”